ANNUAL SURVEY PAPER 2023

 - 09/10/2023

-Influencers*Social media content creator who has a strong following and who shares his or her opinions, activities, and consumer habits, thereby influencing his or her followers.
+influencers*Social media content creator who has a strong following and who shares his or her opinions, activities, and consumer habits, thereby influencing his or her followers.

 Source: E-marketing.fr.
 “Influenceurs : définition, objectifs et salaire “.